susannaa-s/Organisation-and-Annotation-of-Eukaryote-Genomes/README.md

 4. Summarise the number of families per clade.
 5. Generate a barplot showing clade abundances (base R).

-The analysis was performed on the cluster using the following two scripts :
+The analysis was performed on the cluster using:

 ```
 sbatch Scripts/02-run_TEsorter_Refinement.sh